Scott River: Habitat and conservation

-In Sugar Creek, a Scott River tributary that is usually ephemeral, local landowner Betsy Stapleton worked with Michael Pollock of NOAA to create "beaver dam analogues" by driving posts into the creekbed to attract beavers to build dams.
-Now Stapleton's reach on Sugar Creek has perennial beaver ponds while the neighboring creeks run dry in summer and fall.
-Pollock's method had been used successfully in Bridge Creek, Oregon where the subsequent increase in beaver dams led to a dramatic increase in rainbow trout abundance.
+In Sugar Creek, a Scott River tributary that is usually ephemeral, local landowner Betsy Stapleton worked with Michael Pollock of NOAA to create beaver dam analogues (BDAs) by driving posts into the creek bed to attract beavers to build dams.
+Now, Stapleton's reach on Sugar Creek has perennial beaver ponds while the neighboring creeks run dry in summer and fall.
+Pollock's method had been used successfully in Bridge Creek, Oregon where the subsequent increase in beaver dams led to a dramatic 175% increase in steelhead trout (Oncorhynchus mykiss) abundance.
+In 2026 Pollock et al. published the similarly dramatic impact of installing BDAs on coho salmon (Oncorhynchus kisutch) in the Sugar Creek and French Creek tributaries of the mainstem Scott River: juvenile coho salmon survival rose from 8% to 60% and in two years became the dominant source of coho in four nearby Klamath River tributaries.

+The Beaver Valley Headwaters Preserve has been protected by The Wildlands Conservancy along the East Fork Scott River.
+In August 2026 the Wildlands Conservancy announced that it was acquiring the AP Ranch, adding an adjacent 8.0 mi of East Fork Scott River and adding 14,177 acre to the existing 6,000 acre property.